linux-admin0001/linux-admin0001/README.md

 ### Hello everyone! 👋
-My name is Igor Korobeinikov and I am 14 yers old.
 I have been studying python for 2 years and also I started learning Rust a month ago.
 But python is my favorite programming language.
 I want to work in Google and write my own operating system!

 And more:
 - 🔭 I’m currently working on https://github.com/KorobeinikovIgor/Communist